 - Hook the learners before they ever begin the course.
 This can be done via a pre-work activity or a short video introducing the content.
 By creating anticipation, you are building learner excitement and motivating them before they ever even access the content.

-- Let students know why it is important to learn a subject and what can they expect from the course.
-By sharing with the learners what they will learn, you are already motivating the students to meet standards set forth.
+- Let workers know why it is important to learn a subject and what can they expect from the course.
+By sharing with the learners what they will learn, you are already motivating the students to meet the standards set forth.
 Be very clear about how the content will be organized and lay out the expected outcomes.
 This removes some anxiety and begins to get the learners excited about accomplishing tasks set forth.